netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 ### Overlay & Collection Settings:
 The remaining settings customize the output .yml files for Kometa.
 >[!TIP]
->You can enter any other Kometa variables in this block and they will be automatically added in the generated .yml files.</br>
+>You can enter any Kometa variables in this block and they will be automatically added in the generated .yml files.</br>

+>[!NOTE]
+> There are two different overlays for Movies:<br>
+> * One for movies with a release date in the future.
+This overlay will append the release date.<br>
+> * One for movies that have already been released but haven't been downloaded yet.
+Depending on your setup there could be some time between the official release date and when it's actually added to your Plex server.
+Since the release date is in the past it isn't printed.
+Instead you can state it's "coming soon".
+You can disable this category by setting `future_only` to `true`

 >[!NOTE]